 (Misfit is now available in a less expensive "Standard" Edition, which has a standard CD soft cover and does not include the booklet.
 Musically they are identical.
-Both the Standard and Deluxe Editions are available at CDBaby.)
+Both the Standard and Deluxe Editions are available on my Bandcamp site.)

 Musically, Misfit is a 10-song recording produced by John McVey at Coupe Studios in Boulder.
 Stylistically, the record is varied.
 Grounded in rock and folk, there are diversions into funk ("Bipolar"), African ("Me"), and Irish drinking song ("The Screwup Song").
 However, there are common lyrical themes, as can be seen by the poem to the right of the album cover above.
 The poem contains lines taken from the 10 songs.
 Misfit sums up the lyrical themes in a single word.

 Eight of the 10 songs were written by me.
 "Chair on the Moon" was written by Bill Kahler.
 It's a song that's been a part of my live set for the last few years, and fits the misfit theme well.

 "Little White Boy" was written about me, by Lori Grebe Cook.
 I met Lori at a songwriting camp in 2004.
 At one of the classes, you were paired up with someone and exchanged stories about your life experiences.
 You then wrote a song about the other person's story.
 I told Lori about growing up in Mississippi during the last days of segregation and during the Civil Rights movement.
 Lori wrote this song for me.
 It also fits the misfit them well.